 Fighting corruption requires leadership and courage, but also demands knowledge of the phenomenon to stimulate new capacities and boost change in water resources management

 This online course aims to create awareness and strengthen water governance through increased knowledge on how to improve transparency and accountability.
 It offers a “grain” of the needed knowledge required by water practitioners, public officials, NGO personnel, and anybody else who want to contribute to increase the efficiency and integrity of water management.
 The course explains the principles and concepts of water integrity and helps depicting concrete applications in the daily life of water experts.

-Sponsored by a partnership of international development organisations, participating in the course as well as obtaining a certificate has no costs for participants.
+Sponsored by a partnership of international development organisations, the course is free.

 About this Course

 The water crisis is known to everybody.
 844 million people around the world lack access to safe reliable drinking water facilities.
 The critical weaknesses of the water sector (scarcity, equitable distribution, access) can be solved only by providing a more transparent, participatory and accountable water management.

 Integrity, accountability and anti-corruption are critical in governing the resources and in providing qualitative service for all.
 These principles need to frame policy reforms and enforcement.

 On a global scale, the levels of capacity and coordination to protect and improve vulnerable water resources and services are becoming inadequate.
 Water governance is not effective and is hindered further by an increasingly more complex and multi-faceted corruption.
 Poor and marginalized communities, people who are the least empowered to speak out against these issues, are the most affected.
 In this context integrity and anti-corruption are some of the least addressed areas in the governance of water resources and services.

 By the end of the course participants will: